-In addition, Mr. McDonough led the formation of the Chattahoochee River 9-1-1 Authority (ChatComm), started in 2009, in partnership with the City of Johns Creek; and the formation of the North Fulton Regional Radio System Authority, started in 2013, in partnership with the cities of Roswell, Milton and Alpharetta.
+Mr. McDonough led the formation of the City’s Police and Fire Departments as well as the 2009 formation of the Chattahoochee River 9-1-1 Authority (ChatComm) in partnership with the City of Johns Creek.
+In 2013, McDonough led the effort to create the North Fulton Regional Radio System Authority in partnership with the cities of Roswell, Milton and Alpharetta.

 - The prestigious Innovation Award from the National Council for Public-Private Partnerships